 When they click on 'My writing', to see their writing, they will see a label against the answer for which feedback has been added.

-When they click on ‘Go to this task’ to see the answer, they will see the feedback and grade underneath their writing with the automatic feedback showing.
+When they click on ‘Go to this task’ to see the answer, they will see the Teacher feedback page and all your feedback.

 Where you can see your students’ writing.